Watsons Bay Boutique Hotel

-The Watsons Bay Boutique Hotel has been an east Sydney icon for over 180 years, and here it makes its maiden voyage after a venue reno and menu shake-up.
-The historic facade now Miami mint green, and the makeover is marked with an old-world seaside charm.
+The Watsons Bay Boutique Hotel has been an east Sydney stalwart for over 190 years — receiving somewhat regular refurbs to keep up with the times.
+The historic facade is now Miami mint green and is overall marked with an old-world seaside charm.
 Stripy umbrellas, schoolyard benches and tres cute Breton-striped waitstaff add to the retro styling.

 The Beach Club is a place that serves up the kind of beachy-cool-baby thing that Sydney should do so well but doesn't always get so right.
-With sprawling outdoor seating, a fresh-not-fancy menu and a view so palm-tree perfect it could be a postcard, the revamped hotel just exudes easy elegance.
+With sprawling outdoor seating, a fresh and simple menu and a view so palm-tree perfect it could be a postcard, the hotel just exudes easy elegance.

-At its heart the place is a pub, and that's what works so well.
-There's lots of mismatched tables, the order-and-pick-up-at-the-bar thing clicks and the crowd is cruisey.
-It's fun but not too flash, with enough pearly whites around to know you're kicking it with the cool kids.
+At its heart, the place is a pub, and that's what works so well.
+There are lots of mismatched tables, the order-and-pick-up-at-the-bar thing clicks and the crowd is cruisey.
+It's fun but not too flash with enough pearly whites around to know you're kicking it with the cool kids.

 Book unique getaways and adventures dreamed up by our editors